 (1) Software that the Government already owns.
-For software that will be used by GSA, this requires review of the GSA IT Standards List within the GSA Enterprise Architecture Analytics & Reporting Database that can be found on GSA's Acquisition Portal at https://insite.gsa.gov/acquisitionportal.
+For software that will be used by GSA, this requires review of the GSA IT Standards List within the GSA Enterprise Architecture Analytics & Reporting Database that can be accessed from the Acquisition Portal at https://insite.gsa.gov/itprocurement.
 The GSA IT Standards List shows software that has been approved for use within GSA by the Chief Technology Officer.